 Patricide After Sexual Abuse

-Donna Marie Wisener was acquitted of murder after a new Texas law allowed for a history of abuse within the household to be presented as evidence in her defence.
-Stacey Lannert was convicted and sentenced to life in prison without parole after the judge ruled with no imminent threat to her life at the time of the murder, she could not present an argument of self-defence to the jury, although she was allowed to give evidence on the sexual abuse history.
+Donna Marie Wisener was acquitted of murder after a new Texas law allowed for a history of abuse within the household to be presented as evidence in her defense.
+Stacey Lannert was convicted and sentenced to life in prison without parole after the judge ruled with no imminent threat to her life at the time of the murder, she could not present an argument of self-defense to the jury, although she was allowed to give evidence on the sexual abuse history.
 The Menendez Brothers were both convicted of double-murder and sentenced to life.
-Many have been sceptical of their abuse claims, being more persuaded by the lure of the family’s fortune as a motive for the murders.
+Many have been skeptical of their abuse claims, being more persuaded by the lure of the family’s fortune as a motive for the murders.
 Jacob Ind was also convicted of two counts of first-degree murder and given a mandatory sentence of life without parole, avoiding the death penalty only because he was a juvenile.
 His older brother testified to the jury in court to the abuse both had suffered at the hands of their father.

 The jury in a murder trial involving patricide with a teenager as the defendant can only make their decision on the criminal responsibility of that teen based on the information presented to them.
 This includes the evidence in the case; forensics, crime scene photos, witness and expert testimony and, the opening and closing statements of both the defence and the prosecution, in which both will attempt to manipulate jury members by appealing to their emotions, their sense of justice and their human nature in order to achieve the verdict outcome they want.

-A research study by Tamara Haegerich and Bette Bottoms of the University of Illinois in Chicago, has examined the issue of juror empathy towards defendants on trial for the murder of their father due to sexual abuse.
+A research study by Tamara Haegerich and Bette Bottoms of the University of Illinois in Chicago has examined the issue of juror empathy towards defendants on trial for the murder of their father due to sexual abuse.
 The researchers were interested in the effects of empathy for the teenager, the effects of defendant gender and of juror gender, hypothesising all would have influence on the jurors in whether they believed the teenager on the allegations of abuse, how responsible they felt the teenager was for the crime and in how they reached their final verdict.

 Using 102 undergraduate students from the University of Illinois aged between 18 and 42 years in a mock-trial experiment, half were placed in an ‘empathy-induction’ condition where they were given extra information and instructions to put themselves in the position of the defendant on trial and imagine how they would feel under the circumstances of when the offense took place.
 The remaining 50% of participants were in the ‘control-condition’ where they received no such instruction.

-Empathy is different to sympathy.
+Empathy is different from sympathy.
 To empathize with someone is to be able to see a situation from their perspective, whereas to sympathize with someone is to feel concern for them rather than feel similar emotions to them by imagining themselves in the same situation.
 Whether juror members are empathetic towards a defendant or sympathetic can produce different outcomes and verdicts.

 In the study design, all participants read a transcript of a real trial of a father murdered by his 15-year-old child after alleged sexual abuse, with half reading additional direction encouraging empathy for the defendant.
 In the mock trial, the prosecution presented a case of a spoilt difficult child who shot their father while they were sleeping for money and out of simple hatred.
-The defence presented a case of an abused child who the father was attempting to rape and kill at the time of the murder and the child killed the father in self-defence.
+The defense presented a case of an abused child who the father was attempting to rape and kill at the time of the murder and the child killed the father in self-defense.

 Participants were then asked for their decisions on the case; guilty or not guilty, how responsible was the defendant for the murder, how credible was the defendant and how much, if at all, did the jurors believe the sexual abuse allegations and how much did they feel the abuse should be a mitigating factor in the case.
-They also indicated their own levels of empathy, sympathy and similarity to the defendant.
+They also indicated their own levels of empathy, sympathy, and similarity to the defendant.

 This study found that mock-jurors in the empathy condition found the defendant less criminally responsible compared to jurors in the control condition.
-Female jurors were found to be more likely to believe the sexual abuse took place than male jurors were; equally jurors in the empathy condition were more likely to believe the sexual abuse should be taken as mitigating factor in the murder compared to jurors in the control condition.
+Female jurors were found to be more likely to believe the sexual abuse took place than male jurors were; equally, jurors in the empathy condition were more likely to believe the sexual abuse should be taken as a mitigating factor in the murder compared to jurors in the control condition.

 Male jurors showed significantly more empathy towards a male defendant than for a female defendant, whereas women showed no difference with regards to the gender of the defendant.
 No differences were found in the two groups in the sympathy they had for the defendant, highlighting empathy and sympathy can be experienced distinctly from each other.

-When a history of sexual abuse is presented to a jury within a patricide trial, levels of empathy from jury members for the defendant can differ, but can have a significant impact on their decision-making process with regards to criminal responsibility and resulting punishment.
+When a history of sexual abuse is presented to a jury within a patricide trial, levels of empathy from jury members for the defendant can differ but can have a significant impact on their decision-making process with regards to criminal responsibility and resulting punishment.